 The ribbon (on the left side and back of the photo) is the perfect color.
 We had originally planned to put a button in the middle of the top, thereby creating a ‘tufted top’, which is why we have the diagonal lines to mark the center.
 We planned to drill through the bottom, and attach a decorative button on the outside with a utilitarian button on the inside, held together by some strong thread.

-Much to my chagrin, Kate dismissed that idea after we finished covering the cube.
+Much to my chagrin, Kate dismissed that idea after we finished recovering the cube.
 Are you kidding me?
-My inner, and not so subtle control freak is blowing gaskets…but, it's not my cube.
+My inner, and not so subtle control freak is blowing gaskets…but, it’s not my cube.